Lenham — Ashford (Kent)

 It's a nice 4.5 star route overall

-The Ashford parts were quiet and /or green pathways and the rest varied between arable fields, grazing woodlands, farm tracks, small lanes and footpaths which kept things fresh.
+The Ashford parts were quiet and /or green pathways and the rest varied between arable fields, grazing, woodlands, farm tracks, small lanes and separate footpaths which kept things fresh.

-Between Charing and Lenham I found empty shells of edible snails, I looked this up later and found a few mentions but only within a short distance of where I had been near Cobham Farm.
-Later there were a couple of places where you can buy fresh eggs using an honesty box, if you have change.
+Pilgrims Way / N Downs Way only ever runs just below the steeper slope, so there were views across the vale but not as impressive as in other parts of the Downs.
+Between Charing and Lenham I found empty shells of edible Roman Snails, I looked this up later and found a few mentions from a very limited area (near Cobham Farm).
+Later there were a couple of places where you can buy fresh eggs from the side of the lane if you have change.

 Share your views about this route, give it a star rating, indicate whether it should be verified or not.